EU Settlement Scheme

 It costs £80 which are refunded to you if administrative review confirms that the decision-maker made a mistake in refusing your application.
 If the original decision is overturned because of the new information you have provided with the application for administrative review, you will not get a refund.

 In addition, you may have the right to appeal to an immigration tribunal.
-You have 14 days to file an appeal if you are in the UK or 28 days if you are outside the UK.
+Unless you are applying for an administrative review, you have 14 days to file an appeal if you are in the UK or 28 days if you are outside the UK.

 You can appeal and apply for administrative review at the same time.
 Alternatively, you can wait for an outcome of the administrative review application and if you are not happy with it, appeal the original decision in an immigration tribunal.